Guidelines for Contributing High-Level Science Products to the

 and policies for the contribution of HLSP to MAST.
 Note that

-contributions of HSLP are now a requirement for the HST Treasury
+contributions of HLSP are now a requirement for the HST Treasury

 and Legacy programs.
 The guidelines for archiving non-reduced data from